Please note that the number of residencies and opportunities vary each year.

 Alumni Residency

-The University of Notre Dame Global Centre at Kylemore partners with the New York Academy of Art and Interface Studio, with support from a generous alumna to offer four Artist Residency Awards.
-The award includes room and board, access to studio space and an insertion in a cultural schedule of the Global Centre.
-The time spent in Ireland will be in Galway (1 week) and Kylemore Abbey (3 weeks) to be exposed to the Visual Arts in the urban and the rural landscapes.
+The University of Notre Dame Global Centre at Kylemore partners with the New York Academy of Art to offer a total of eight (8) Artist Residency Awards.
+Four (4) for the Fall session and four (4) for the Winter session.
+The award includes room and board, and access to studio space.
+The time spent in Ireland will be at Kylemore Abbey (4 weeks) to be exposed to the Visual Arts in the urban and the rural landscapes.
 These residencies expose alumni to the Irish art world, build networks and the opportunity to exhibit in the Global Centre.
-The artists will be exposed to active Irish art studios, partake in visual arts of the locality, mix with local and international artists.
-Students will also receive faculty advice who will be appointed each year by committee.
-There will be an academic component and cultural program that will encourage an immersion into Irish Culture, history and geography.
 The residencies are awarded on the basis of merit and suitability.

 Eric Fischl Artist-in-Residence Teaching Residency